Benex254/FastAnime/README.md

 - Kivy and KivyMD for the UI
 - PyShortcuts for creating a desktop icon
 - FuzzyWuzzy for auto-selecting search results from the provider
+- yt-dlp for downloading anime and getting the stream urls for trailers

 ## Contributing